Form I-90, Application to Replace Permanent Resident Card

 Temporary Green Card is Available

-If you've lost your card or it expired more than one year ago, USCIS does not issue a temporary card.
+If you've lost your card or it expired more than two years ago, USCIS does not issue a temporary card.
 However, you can request an I-551 stamp in your valid, unexpired passport.
 The stamp is the equivalent of a green card.
 You may use it for work or travel as well.

 Conditional Residents Should Not Renew a Green Card